apollographql/design-principles/design-team.md

 ## Joel's principles

 - Content drives presentation.
-Form follows funtion.
+Form follows function.
 - Disagree and commit.
 - User research is everyone's responsiblity.
 We are all advocates for our customers.
 - Time is of the essence.